wp-plugins/formidable/readme.txt

 * PRO: Made dynamic default values clickable on form builder page
 * PRO: Added column in CSV for value for fields that are set to use separate values
 * PRO: Allow for quotation marks in field labels for the CSV export
+* PRO: Added frm_import_val hook for CSV importing
 * PRO: Removed border styling from the container around radio and checkbox fields
 * PRO: Added frm_order_display hook
 * PRO: Added utf8 support to sanitize_url=1 option
 * PRO: Added "confirm" option to frm-entry-links shortocode that is used before an entry is deleted
 * PRO: Copy conditional logic and field calculations into duplicated forms
 * PRO: Allow clickable=1 and images to be used with Google formresults shortcode
-* PRO: Allow [25 show="user_email"] for data from entries fields to get user info from the user ID from the linked form
+* PRO: Allow [25 show="user_email"] for data from entries fields to get user info from the user ID from the linked form, and [25 show="30" show_info="user_email"] to get values from a field linked through 2 data from entries fields
 * PRO: No longer require fields in a conditionally hidden section heading
 * PRO: Added option for frmThemeOverride_frmAfterSubmit function for custom javascript after ajax submit
 * PRO: Updated star rating javascript version